hyperstack-org/hyperstack/docs/installation/installation.md

 class HyperComponent
   # All component classes must include Hyperstack::Component
   include Hyperstack::Component
-  # The Observer module adds state handling
+  # The Observable module adds state handling
-  include Hyperstack::State::Observer
+  include Hyperstack::State::Observable
   # The following turns on the new style param accessor
   # i.e. param :foo is accessed by the foo method
   param_accessor_style :accessors